kylehovey/blog/crouching_trig_hidden_fractal.md

 \\[ \tan(\cos(\sin(4+5i))) = i \\]

 To understand why this was surprising, it is important to note that sin, cos, and tan are all [transcendental functions](https://en.wikipedia.org/wiki/Transcendental_function){:target="_blank"}.
 This means that you cannot express any of these functions using a polynomial with a finite amount of terms.
 Also, these functions are periodic with respect to multiples of pi, which itself is irrational and transcendental.
-For real numbers, at least, these functions never have integer output for integer input.
+For real numbers, at least, these functions never have integer output for integer input (unless zero).
 More formally, you cannot form a set of integers that is closed under any of these functions.

 Gaussian Integers resemble the integers in a few ways, but in general are a different beast.
 They are defined as any complex number \\(a+bi\\) such that \\(a\\) and \\(b\\) are integers.